lucacros/2324_Projet2A_PedaleGuitare/README.md

 The DMA is working as a large pipe that funnels data from one peripheral to the other while the CPU goes off and does other things.

+First, let's display the DAC on the oscilloscop and then we will deduce how display the ADC.